MARKETNG 3503 - Market Strategy and Project III

 North Terrace Campus - Semester 2 - 2015

 Course Code MARKETNG 3503 Course Market Strategy and Project III Coordinating Unit Business School Term Semester 2 Level Undergraduate Location/s North Terrace Campus Units 3 Contact Up to 3 hours per week Available for Study Abroad and Exchange Y Prerequisites MARKETNG 2500 or MARKETNG 1001 or MARKETNG 2501 and MARKETNG 3502 Incompatible WINEMKTG 2505WT & WINEMKTG 2505EX Course Description This is a capstone course for students completing the Bachelor of Commerce (Marketing).
 The course integrates market theory and management practices, within the context of marketing strategies and different competitive situations.
 Students will develop a marketing plan for a live client firm, on the basis of market theory, market research and the potential strategic directions available to their client.
 Students will be responsible for presenting their findings in both written and oral form to their clients.

-Course Coordinator: Dr Chris MedlinName: Dr Chris Medlin
+Course Coordinator: Associate Professor Chris MedlinName: Dr Chris Medlin

 Location: Room 1014, 10 Pulteney Street